BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 	* "Your credit card has expired.
 Click <here> to update it."
 	* "Your urbit is almost out of space.
 Click <here> to select a plan with more storage."

-Alerts recorded in a database,
+Alerts are recorded in the Postgres database.

 The Alerter has the following capabilities: